Colsai/scott_data606/Project_Proposal.md

 The ultimate value of this data is that it is somewhat novel.
 As the coordinator for the current work plan, this product is rarely used to tell a story, and difficult to do so in its current form.
 By leveraging analytics and NLP techniques, I believe that new insight can be gained into OIG's successes in its work projects.

 <hr>
-- *Please use the proposal.md profile for the proposal.
-Write it in your personal account's repository.
-After completion and before submission, refresh the contents in the class organization using "Fetch Upstream".
-Submit the link to the repository in the class organization.*
-- *Please make sure it is well formated and styled using Markdown.*
-- *We will randomly select a few proposals to walk through during the online session.
-If you are selected, you will be sharing your proposal and the class will provide feedback.*

 ## References
 <sub>1</sub> Work Plan | Office of Inspector General | U.S. Department of Health and Human Services. https://oig.hhs.gov/reports-and-publications/workplan/index.asp.
 Accessed 8 June 2022.